shisinbin/team-profile-generator/README.md

 In this project, I gained experience in:

-- Building Node.js apps with a modular file structure, where each module performs a specific task.
+- Building a Node.js app with a modular file structure, where each module performs a specific task.
 - Creating objects using class structures, with a focus on inheritance.
 - Implementing unit testing to aid app development.
 - Validating user input using regular expressions.